darwin-morocho/flutter-meedu/website/docs/intro.md

 - Navigate without BuildContext.

-  Navigate to your app without a custom Page class, a custom MaterialApp.
+  Navigate in your app without a custom Page class, a custom MaterialApp.

 - Simple dependecy injection.